TheThingsIndustries/lorawan-stack-docs/doc/content/devices/models/rakwireless-rak2560/_index.md

 ## Sensor Setup

-To acquire the provisioning information and properly setup the sensor you must download the **WisToolBox** App from the Play Store or the App Store on your phone.
+To acquire the provisioning information and properly setup the sensor, you must download the **WisToolBox** App from the Play Store or the App Store on your phone.

 After opening the app it will ask you to log in/create an account, but you can click on **Skip** in the top right if you don't wish to sign up.

 Then press **Start**, select **NFC Activation** and follow the instructions for connecting to the device.

-Once you reach the menu of the device, select the **LORA & LORAWAN PARAMETERS** tab.
-After that open the **Global Settings** dropdown and make sure the Join mode and Region are set correctly.
+Once you reach the device menu, select the **LORA & LORAWAN PARAMETERS** tab.
+Open the **Global Settings** dropdown and make sure the **Join mode** and **Region** are set correctly.

 Then open the **LoRaWAN keys, ID, EUI** dropdown and copy the **Device EUI**, **AppEUI** and **AppKey** and save them somewhere as they will be needed later for onboarding.

 {{< figure src="wistoolbox.png" alt="Settings tab of the device." width="40%">}}

-Finally select the **Sensor Probe** tab up top and open the dropdowns for the respective sensors that are used.
-Here you can set the intervals or thresholds of when to send data.
+Finally, select the **Sensor Probe** tab up top and open the dropdowns for the sensors that are used.
+Here you can set the intervals or thresholds for transmitting data.

 Make sure you enable the **Send uplink** toggle depending on which method you use.

 ## Onboarding to {{% tts %}}